percona/pmm-doc/docs/install-pmm/install-pmm-server/baremetal/virtual/download_ova.md

 # Download and verify OVA file

+This section contains guidelines on how to download and verify the OVA file.

 ## Download OVA file from the UI

 To download an OVA file from the UI: